 Our research in forensic psychology is a strength for the department and we are currently involved in research programmes with local prisons on such topics as the treatment of people convicted of sex offences and in developing interventions to reduce self-harm in prison populations.
 Our research has national and international recognition.
 Our staff have also been central in the developing of the Safer Living Foundation (SLF) which focuses on reducing sexual offending through rehabilitative and preventative initiatives.
 This work won the Social and Community Impact Award at the Guardian University Awards in 2016, and the SLF won the Third Sector Organisation of the Year Award in 2019.

-Applicants will have a PhD or professional doctorate in Psychology (or equivalent).
+Applicants will have a PhD or professional doctorate in Psychology (or equivalent) and/or be a Chartered / HCPC Registered Forensic Psychologist.
 You should be an enthusiastic teacher with excellent communication and interpersonal skills and a commitment to supporting students' development at both undergraduate and postgraduate level.
 Mentoring and support for development in both teaching and research will be provided to appointees appropriate to their level of experience.

 Interview Date: To be confirmed

 If you have any specific queries in relation to this position, please contact Dr Phil Banyard, Head of Psychology, on +44 (0)115 848 5585 or via email firstname.lastname@example.org or, Dr Palwinder Athwal-Kooner, Course Leader for MSc Forensic Psychology on +44 (0)115 848 2650 or via email email@example.com